shpml/fundamentals/06_chapter/15_assessment.md

 ---

-*Let's take a break from our Memory Game and practice using the terminal!
+*Let's take a break from our memory game and practice using the terminal!
 The terminal will help us navigate our file and learn to push our code to the cloud using a command line tool called Git.*

 ##![Your Turn](../assets/exercise.png) Your Turn